-As families face more time at home due to the pandemic or cold weather, it’s possible to feel stressed—not only about health issues, but also with the reality of being at home with energetic little ones.
+As families spend more time at home due to sickness or cold weather, it’s common to feel stressed at the thought of being at home with energetic little ones.
 By planning early for this possibility and having some activities and experiences ready, you can feel less stressed and more prepared!

 Start with a Toy Rotation

 If you have a variety of toys, try a toy rotation.
 Pick a few toys to leave out for your child to play with and put the rest away out of sight.
 After a week or so, switch out the toys they’ve been using for the ones stored away, and boom, it feels like they have new toys!

 We know their toys will only entertain for so long…and then boredom can set in.
 Boredom for infants and toddlers may not look the same as it does for us.
 Signs your little one is bored: